 Year-End Tax Planning Strategies for Individuals – Securities

 With the end of 2022 coming closer and closer every day, you can help reduce your taxable income during the last month of the year with tax planning strategies.
-This post is the final piece of our four-part series of ideas to consider in order to minimize your tax liability.
+This post is the final piece of our series of ideas to consider in order to minimize your tax liability.
 See the “Related Posts” link at the bottom of this article for more tax planning strategies.

 Security Planning